-- 5.5.4.1 Health Examination.
+- 5.12.4.1Health Examination.
 Students must provide a physician's certification that the student has been examined and is physically fit for the sport in which the student seeks to participate.
 A qualified practitioner shall complete the DC Department of Health Universal Health Certificate (AT-15).
 The UHC must be completed and signed by a qualified practitioner.
 The form must show proof of approval by the doctor's office through a stamp or seal.
-The UHC is valid for one calendar year (365 days) after its signing by a qualified practitioner. - 5.5.4.2 Qualified Practitioners.
-Athletic physical examinations may be administered by a medical doctor, nurse practitioner, or doctor of osteopathy (DO). - 5.5.4.3 On-Site Health Examinations.
+The UHC is valid for one calendar year (365 days) after its signing by a qualified practitioner. - 5.12.4.2Qualified Practitioners.
+Athletic physical examinations may be administered by a medical doctor, nurse practitioner, or doctor of osteopathy (DO). - 5.12.4.3On-Site Health Examinations.
 A school must receive prior approval from the DCIAA for on-site physicals to occur.
-To secure approval, the name and a copy of the valid medical license of the qualified practitioner (MD, NP, or DO) must be submitted to the DCIAA at least one (1) week prior to the date of the scheduled on-site visit. - 5.5.4.4 Forgery of Document.
-If upon inspection the Universal Health Certificate is found to be altered or forged, the coach and/or school official is subject to disciplinary action.
+To secure approval, the name and a copy of the valid medical license of the qualified practitioner (MD, NP, or DO) must be submitted to the DCIAA at least one (1) week prior to the date of the scheduled on-site visit. - 5.12.4.4Forgery of Document.
+If upon inspection the Universal Health Certificate is found to be altered or forged, the coach and/or school official is subject to disciplinary action. - 5.12.5 Parent and Athlete Concussion Information/SWAY/Sudden Cardiac Arrest Sheet.
+Families or adult students must submit to the principal, or designee, a signed and dated "Concussion Information/SWAY/Sudden Cardiac Arrest Sheet" form in order to participate in interscholastic athletics at a member school.
+All students are prohibited from participating in try-outs, practice, or interscholastic sports activity prior to submitting this form.